 - Social Insurance

 On February 7, 2020, the PRC Ministry of Human Resources and Social Security has issued the Opinions on Stabilizing Employment Relationship during the Period for Prevention and Control of the Novel Coronavirus-infected Pneumonia Epidemic to Support Enterprises in Resuming Work and Production (the “Opinions”).
-Local regulators have issued various similar notices in this regard in Shanghai and Guangdong province.
+Local regulators have issued various similar notices in this regard in Shanghai and Guangdong provinces.
 A foreign employer must follow all the legal responsibilities stated in the China employment law.
 The two China employment laws that all foreign investors must consider before commencing a business in the country are:

 - 1995 Labor Law of the People’s Republic of China